wale-prog/wale-prog/README.md

 # Wale Olapetan

 Hello, my name is Wale.
 I am a full-stack developer currently working as a code reviewer at Microverse, a remote software development school.
 I enjoy working with Ruby on Rails, JavaScript, React, HTML and CSS.
+I am open to remote job opportunities, please take a look around and do not hesitate to contact me.

 ## Skills and Experience
 * ⚛️ React